civisanalytics/authority/README.markdown

 # Authority

-Authority is now unmaintained.
-Users who have installed it decided to trust me, and I'm not comfortable transferring that trust to someone else on their behalf.
-However, if you'd like to fork it, feel free.

-Gary Foster has provided a [script to migrate to Pundit](https://gist.github.com/garyfoster/5f1aba65b20ac7464e7e9642ea966c3f).

-## Overview

 Authority helps you authorize actions in your Ruby app.
 It's **ORM-neutral** and has very little fancy syntax; just group your models under one or more Authorizer classes and write plain Ruby methods on them.

 Authority will work fine with a standalone app or a single sign-on system.
 You can check roles in a database or permissions in a YAML file.
 It doesn't care!
 What it **does** do is give you an easy way to organize your logic and handle unauthorized actions.